flanksource/docs/mission-control/docs/install.md

 How to Install Mission control with helm

-### Prerequisite
+## Prerequisites

-To properly install and run the Mission Control chart on your Kubernetes Cluster, you need to have the following prerequisites;
+To install and run the Mission Control chart on your Kubernetes Cluster, you need to have the following prerequisites;

-- A Kubernetes installation of version 1.21 or higher.
+- A Kubernetes installation of version 1.26 or higher.

-### Install Chart
+## Install Chart

 ```console
 helm install [RELEASE_NAME] flanksource/mission-control